tide-framework/tide-doc/readme.md

 The `render` method waits for the counter to be connected, then appends the widget to the `body` element of the page \(using the `renderOn:` method\)\.

+SD: why the previous part is not in the framework\.
+Why all the user will have to define it?

   `renderOn:` is a typical widget rendering method using the builtin Amber `HTMLCanvas`\.
 The `count` message send to the `counter` proxy will be resolved as a state accessor as defined on the server\-side\.